- Lippert Professor of Marketing

-Madzharov, Adriana, Suresh Ramanathan and Lauren Block (2016), “The Halo Effect of Product Color Lightness on Hedonic Food Consumption,” The Journal of the Association of Consumer Research, 1 (4) 579-591
+Madzharov, Adriana, Suresh Ramanathan and Lauren Block (2016), “The Halo Effect of Product Color Lightness on Hedonic Food Consumption,” The Journal of the Association for Consumer Research, 1 (4) 579-591.

-Williamson, Sara, Lauren Block and Punam Keller (2016), “Of Waste and Waists: The Effect of Plate Material on Food Consumption and Waste,” The Journal of the Association of Consumer Research, 1 (1) 147-160
+Williamson, Sara, Lauren Block and Punam Keller (2016), “Of Waste and Waists: The Effect of Plate Material on Food Consumption and Waste,” The Journal of the Association for Consumer Research, 1 (1) 147-160.

 Ilyuk, Veronika, Lauren Block and David Faro (2014), “Is It Still Working?
 Task Difficulty Promotes a Rapid Wear-Off Bias in Judgments of Pharmacological Products,” Journal of Consumer Research, 41 (3) 775-793.

 Mathur, Pragya, Lauren Block and Ozge Yucel-Aybat (2014), “The Effects of Goal Progress Cues: An Implicit Theory Perspective,” Journal of Consumer Psychology, 24 (4) 484-496.

 Kramer, Thomas and Lauren Block (2014), “Like Mike: Ability Contagion Through Touched Objects Increases Confidence and Improves Performance,” Organizational Behavior and Human Decision Processes, 124, 215-228.